-MAGNETO INSTALLATION. - If the magneto has been removed from the engine, turn the flywheel to the point where the IMP mark is visible through the timing hole.
-Holding the magneto in the hands, turn its drive gear in a clockwise direction until the impulse coupling trips, taking care not to touch either of the contact strips on the coil.
-Carefully turn the drive gear a few degrees in the reverse direction (counterclockwise) to the point where the breaker contact points are just breaking open.
+MAGNETO INSTALLATION. - If the magneto has been removed from the engine, turn the flywheel to the point where the chisel mark, located 8-1/2 inches before TC mark, is visible through the timing hole.
+Holding the magneto in the hands, turn its drive gear in a clockwise direction until the gear locks (starts to wind impulse spring).
 Without changing this setting, carefully install the magneto to the engine, making sure the setting does not change as the gears mesh together.
 Check the timing as previously described.